Table of Contents

 What’s the difference between Sass and SCSS?

-SCSS is the newer, CSS-like syntax of Sass, while .sass uses indentation-based syntax.
+SCSS is the newer, CSS-like syntax of Sass, while .sass uses an indentation-based syntax.
 SCSS is more widely used.